Strategic Cost Management/AIM & DRIVE® Workshops

 The fight for market share is no longer between individual firms, but rather between rival supply chains made up of strategically alilgned world-class companies.
 Leading-edge technology, world-class quality, on-time delivery, and excellent service are standard expectations.
 Providing all of these at a lower cost than that of your competitors will be the critical factor in ensuring long-term profitability and survival.

 To achieve this objective, supply chain organizations must move beyond leveraging volume and negotiating price to collaboratively developing and implementing breakthrough strategies.
-However, very few companies have written const management plans to do so.
+However, very few companies have written cost management plans to do so.
 Participants in this one-day workshop can expect both short- and long-term benefits.

 A&D Workshop Benefits: